Activation Information

 SKYWARN Net Activation Criteria

-During daylight hours -- from 6 AM to 10 PM -- any one or more following criteria must be met for the SKYWARN ham radio team to activate:
+During daylight hours - from 6 AM to 10 PM local time - the following criteria are used to determine the potential need for the SKYWARN ham radio team to activate:

-• Active Severe Thunderstorm Watch or Tornado Watch and one or more of the following:
+1. Severe Thunderstorm or Tornado Watch issued, plus one or more of the following on the SPC Day 1 Convective Outlook:

-• Any Particularly Dangerous Situation (PDS) Tornado or Severe Thunderstorm Watch
+2. Particularly Dangerous Situation (PDS) Severe Thunderstorm or Tornado Watch issued

-The SLC is designed to balance the needs of the National Weather Service with the needs and capabilities of the amateur radio community.
-We have designed the SLC to ensure that we are on the air for significant weather events, avoiding excessive activations for the lower-impact events that historically have not generated enough traffic to even warrant having a net.
+These criteria are designed to balance the needs of the National Weather Service with the needs and capabilities of the amateur radio community.
+We have designed these to ensure that we are on the air for significant weather events, avoiding excessive activations for the lower-impact events that historically have not generated enough traffic to even warrant having a net.

-Regardless of the SLC criteria, every trained Wakefield SKYWARN Net Controller has the authority to start a net any time they feel one may be needed.
+Regardless of how a weather scenario matches up with the criteria shown here, every trained Wakefield SKYWARN Net Controller has the authority to start a net any time they feel one may be needed.
 Likewise, the National Weather Service has the authority to request amateur radio support without regard for our own criteria.

 Any questions about the criteria, or any suggestions can be directed to the Amateur Radio Coordinator.